 (c) Category 3: An average of 1.0 or more cases attributed to the growing area over a five-year period.

-(11) Time of harvest begins after the first oysters to be harvested are exposed to the air.
-Time of harvest to cooling requirements and harvest controls are as follows:
+(10) Time of harvest to cooling requirements during control months are listed in tables (a), (b), and (c) below.
+If multiple conditions apply at the time of harvest, then the most stringent time of harvest to cooling must be used.

 (a) Category 1: